 - 1 tablespoon corn starch whisked into a few tablespoons of water until dissolved and milky, a.k.a. "slurry"

 - 8 oz block extra sharp cheddar cheese shredded

 - salt and pepper to taste

-- Pour beer into pot; scrape up any brown bits stuck to bottom of the pan and let alcohol evaporate for 3 minutes, then add stock and seasonings.
+- Pour in beer, scrape up any brown bits stuck to bottom of the pan and let alcohol evaporate for 3 minutes, then add stock and seasonings.

 - Simmer on medium high heat for 20-30 minutes, until potatoes are fully softened.